leanprover/leanprover.github.io/download/index.md

 - [Source Code](http://github.com/leanprover/lean4)

+# Editor Support

+There are [Visual Studio Code](http://code.visualstudio.com) and [Emacs](https://www.gnu.org/software/emacs/) extensions, each of which support interactive editing.

+- [Visual Studio Code](http://code.visualstudio.com) is available for all major platforms.
+  The [Lean 4 extension](https://github.com/leanprover/vscode-lean4) is available in its marketplace.

+- Emacs: [lean4-mode](https://github.com/leanprover/lean4-mode) is a major mode for Emacs 27.1 or newer.

 # Lean 3

 Below are the official releases of Lean 3.
-For the extended community version of Lean 3, please see the [community website](https://leanprover-community.github.io/).
+For the extended community version of Lean 3, please see the [community website](https://leanprover-community.github.io/lean3/).

 ## Binary